 The other person might be using slang or a technical term you’re not familiar with.

 Or they simply may not have expressed themselves clearly.

 In situations like these, you should not feel embarrassed or assume that it has to do with your language ability!

-These expressions are frequently used in the business context, as this is often when you need to clarify what the other person said to continue negotiations or strategic planning.
+These expressions are frequently used in professional contexts, as this is often when you need to clarify what the other person said to continue negotiations or strategic planning.

 You can also use these phrases in everyday circumstances.